 Board of Directors

-Twin Cities Co-op Partners Current Board of Directors:
+Twin Cities Co-op Partners Board of Directors:

 Our Board gives you a voice

 The Twin Cities Co-op Partners Board of Directors is elected by owners.
-They set long- and short-term goals, plan for our future, help manage co-op resources and act as trustees on behalf of you—our owners.
+They set long- and short-term goals, plan for our future, help manage co-op resources, and act as trustees on behalf of you—our owners.

 Becoming a candidate